SAND-Lab/MEA-NAP/docs/setting-up-meanap.rst

    The MEA-NAP pipeline is currently optimized for single MEA recordings made on the Multi-channel Systems MEA2100 60-channel MEA system and for multi-well plates using the Axion Maestro MEA System.
 However, these recordings must be converted to `*.mat` files first.

-   - **Converting .mcd files from multichannel acquisition system to .mat files**:
+   - **Converting .mcd files acquired from a Multichannel Systems MEA system with MC_Rack to .mat files**:

       1. Open MC_DataTool.
       2. Select File - Open Multiple.